reframejs/reframe/docs/overview.template.md

 Reframe is a web framework.

-It is rapid yet temporary which is ideal for quick prototyping.
+It is rapid yet temporary.
+Which is ideal for prototyping.

+Reframe's stack is composed of
+React (or Vue) + Webpack + Node.js (optional) + TypeORM (optional).

 **Rapid**

 Reframe allows you to quickly implement prototypes.
-It aims to come with everything you need to go from zero to a prototype.

 It doesn't claim to solve all your problems.
 Instead, it solves one and only one problem:
-How to quickly implement a prototype.
+How to go from zero to a prototype.

-And as your prototype grows into something serious, Reframe gradually gives away control to you and your team.
+As your prototype grows into something serious, Reframe gradually gives away control to you and your team.

 **Temporary**